INRIA/scikit-learn-mooc/slides/ml_concepts.md

 It may be continuous, describing a numerical property of our observation.
 For instance, when trying to predict from the census who is rich, it would be interesting to predict the income, in dollars.
-In such a sitation, we way that it is a regression task.
+In such a sitation, we say that it is a regression task.

 ---